 Blue Ribbon Committee on Graduate Education

-The Provost’s Blue-Ribbon Committee on Graduate Education is tasked with envisioning the graduate student experience and developing a rigorous intellectual vision for the University of Kentucky’s graduate education mission for the next 10-15 years.
+The Blue-Ribbon Committee on Graduate Education, jointly charged by the Office of the Provost and the University Senate, is tasked with envisioning the graduate student experience and developing a rigorous intellectual vision for the University of Kentucky’s graduate education mission for the next 10-15 years.

 The Committee's Charge